Neo-vortex/lua-sandbox/README.md

 | 29          | Debug            |

-Any combination of these would resut in custom lib loading. for example :
+Any combination of these would result in custom lib loading. for example :

 fuse = 2*3 would load base and package lib